ktanushree/configalg/README.md

 # CloudGenix Disable SIP ALG
-This script is used to disable SIP ALG on CloudGenix devices running pre 5.2.1 software release.
+This script is used to enable or disable SIP ALG on CloudGenix devices running pre 5.2.1 software release.

 #### Synopsis
-This script enables disabling SIP ALG on devices running software releases older than 5.2.1.
+This script lets enable or disable SIP ALG on devices running software releases older than 5.2.1.
 For 5.2.1 and higher versions, NAT Policy can be used to achieve this functionality.

 #### Requirements